Trump ex-campaign boss hospitalized amid threat to harm self

 Parscale was originally hired to run Trump's 2016 campaign by Jared Kushner, the president’s powerful son-in-law.
 While the Republican National Committee owns most of the campaign’s data, voter modeling and outreach tools, Parscale ran most of the microtargeted online advertising that Trump aides believe was key to his victory four years ago.

-Under the state’s Red Flag Law, officials could ask a judge to bar Parscale from possessing any weapons for up to a year.
+Under Florida's Red Flag Law, officials could ask a judge to bar Parscale from possessing any weapons for up to a year.